 Need anything else?

-No payment is required today.
-Your new total for Auto Delivery will be updated and charged accordingly.
+Your new total for will be updated and charged at your next payment.
+Next payment date:

 Hills Prescription Diet z/d Canine is formulated for dogs with food hypersensitivities and skin irritation.